xtools-at/subnet-bootstrap/README.md

 ### Subnet validator
 On your local machine

 - Have the private key handy you've used to create your subnet with Avalanche CLI.
-You should **not** run this on a VPS:
+You should **not** run this on a VPS.
+Some useful commands:
 ```
 # create new random key - for reference
 avalanche key create myKeyName

-# create new key from file, i.e. import key
+# import key from file
 avalanche key create myKeyName --file /tmp/test.pk

-# show private key
+# show private key, e.g. to use with Avalanche wallet
 avalanche key export myKeyName
 ```
 - Give the node permission to become validator on your subnet ("XP" in our example).
 You'll need your node's _NodeID_: